hertinek/calculator/README.md

 Things to keep in mind (to implement later for instance, or just be mindful about):
 	- factorial should be limited with regard to inputs
 	- think about overflow in display screen.
 See "text-overflow: ellipsis;".
-Il faut deux trois trucs autour pour que ça marche (tu cherches tu trouves)
 	- create animation when clicking buttons, to be mirrored with keyboard keys
 	- create a chart with instructions and information about the calculator, to be displayed next to it
 	- leave a tiny space every three digits